oasis-tcs/idpf-specification/idpf_specification.md

 <th>L2TAG1</th>
 <th>16b</th>
 <th>Extracted L2 VLAN Tag from the receive packet.<br />
-This field is valid if the L2TAG1P flag in this descriptor is set ,else field is invalid and set to zero.</th>
+This field is valid if the L2TAG1P flag in this descriptor is set, else field is invalid and set to zero.</th>
 </tr>
 <tr class="odd">